You will learn

 New to deliverability?
 Check out our deliverability glossary to familiarize yourself with key terminology.

-- Your initial sending habits when starting with Klaviyo
+- Your sending habits

-- Who the email is sent to
+- Who you send to

 - The content of your email